vuestorefront/storefront-ui/packages/vue/docs/customization.md

 ## Per-instance component customization

-Even though global and component-specific variables are providing decent level of customization
+Even though global and component-specific variables are providing decent level of customization, there might be edge cases that a user would like to cover as well.
+You can achieve that with vue slots.

 Almost every Storefront UI component is divided into sections (following BEM convention).
 Each of them is wrapped into a Vue slot to let you replace parts of it's HTML.